httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This document is based on ideas from [RFC3230], so thanks to Jeff Mogul and Arthur Van Hoff for their great work.
-The original idea of refreshing RFC3230 arose from an interesting discussion with Mark Nottingham, Jeffrey Yasskin and Martin Thomson when reviewing the MICE content coding.
+The original idea of refreshing RFC3230 arose from an interesting discussion with Mark Nottingham, Jeffrey Yasskin, and Martin Thomson when reviewing the MICE content coding.

 Thanks to Julian Reschke for his valuable contributions to this document,